TalaoDAO/wallet-interaction/README.md

 ### Credential manifest

-For credential manifest see https://identity.foundation/credential-manifest/ for more information.
+For credential manifest see https://identity.foundation/credential-manifest/ for more information. "...Credential Manifests are a resource format that defines preconditional requirements, Issuer style preferences, and other facets User Agents utilize to help articulate and select the inputs necessary for processing and issuance of a specified credential"  ( DIF document).

+#### Output descriptors

-an example here with output descriptors :
+An example here with output descriptors :

 ```javascript